ibk-k/pyImageProcessing/README.md

 # pyImageProcessing
 This module provides DcimgReader class to read Hamamatsu dcimg files.
+This is a wrapper class for DCIMG-API

 ## Dependencies
 - DCAM-API